-A. Inlets shall be located as necessary to remove the flow based on the 10-year storm.
+7.A.
+Inlets shall be located as necessary to remove the flow based on the 4025-year storm and accommodate ponding widths in streets as defined in Table 2-1 located in Section 2.

 The hydraulic efficiency of storm drain inlets varies with the amount of gutter flow, street grade, street crown and the geometry of the inlet opening.
 The following are some considerations which must be given attention during inlet design: